ozkatz/announce.js/README.md

 * `api_port` - the port to listen on for the internal API. this should be the same value used in your webapp to connect to announce.js. defaults to `6600`.
 * `socket_host` - the host to listen on for the external socket.IO server. defaults to `'0.0.0.0'` (so it will be available from the "outside").
 * `socket_port` - the port to listen on for the external socket.IO server. this should be open in your firewall for traffic coming in from the internet. defaults to `5500`.
+* `ssl_key` - path to an optional SSL key file.
+Add this and `ssl_certificate` if you want to server Announce.js over HTTPS.
+* `ssl_certificate` - path to an SSL certificate file. the server will start in SSL mode only if both `ssl_key` and `ssl_certificate` are provided, and both are valid. else, it will start in regular, unencrypted HTTP. so pay attention.
 * `sockets_volatile` - whether or not to buffer messages when sending to a client. read more about volatile mode [here](volatile "Socket.IO wiki"). defaults to `false`.